coderefinery/jupyter/content/first-notebook.md

 Each numbered item will be a new cell.
 Press SHIFT+ENTER to run a cell and create a new cell below.

-1. Create a new notebook, name it, and add a heading.
+1. Create a new notebook, name it, and add a heading (markdown cell).
    ```markdown
    # Calculating pi using Monte Carlo methods
    ```

-2. Document the relevant formulas in a new cell:
+2. Document the relevant formulas in a new cell (markdown cell):
    ```markdown
    ## Relevant formulas